MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-transition-from-FnO.md

 ![data integration solution after upgrade to Synapse Link](media/Fabric/After-transition-synapse-link.png)

 ## Understanding benefits – cost reductions
 Simplicity achieved with Fabric Link and Synapse Link yields reductions in end-to-end costs.
-Consider the following examples that are based on actual customer experiences.
+Consider the following examples that are based on preview  customer experiences.

 ### Example 1: Transition from “BYOD” and “Export to Data lake” to Fabric Link
 Consider the case where you transition to Fabric Link from Export to Data lake.